ryanwiemer/gatsby-starter-gcn/README.md

         slug: '/contact/',
       },
     ],
-    postsPerHomepage: 7, // Number of posts on the homepage
+    postsPerFirstPage: 7, // Number of posts on the first page
-    postsPerPage: 6, // Number of posts used on any other pagination }
+    postsPerPage: 6, // Number of posts used on all other pages /*
+      Root URL for posts and tags
+      For example: 'blog' will result in:
+        - www.example.com/blog/
+        - www.example.com/blog/post-name/
+        - www.example.com/blog/tag/tag-name/
+    */
+    basePath: '/', // Defaults to the homepage
+  }
 ```

-**Note:** If you do not see your changes reflected when developing locally you may need to run `yarn run clean` and restart the development server.
+**Note:** If you do not see your changes reflected when developing locally you may need to run `yarn clean` followed by restarting the server via `yarn develop`.

 ### Theme UI